dmackay39/BankCapstone/README.md

 # BankCapstone

+Kick-off meeting:
+We started off our project by planning out the design of our app and the logical structure of our backend dev using Figma.
+This allowed us to collaborate effecitvely as a team and provided a reference for us as we worked through our project - happy to share the link to our Figma board with our instructors and managers on request.

+Project outline:
 We will simulate the workings of a Bank.
 The bank will have customers and accounts and make loans.

 This is a large project.
 Break into sub teams and have each sub team handle a part of the solution.
 You may have either 2 or 3 sub teams.